 If you want to give your puppy an occasional egg, please cook it first (scrambled and microwaved or pan-fried or boiled).
 Raw eggs are not good for a puppy!

 Puppies should be fed 2-4 times per day.
 The smaller the puppy, the more frequent the feedings.
+We feed “free-choice”, and allow the puppies to nibble whenever they want to.
+I recommend this for at least a week or two when they are in their new homes, too.

 If your puppy seems disinterested in its food at first, you can entice it by adding a little warm water to the dry food, or add a half-teaspoon of human baby food, the pureed chicken or turkey meat in the small jar, with a little warm water or pedialyte.